The Charitable Irish Society, founded in the town of Boston, A.D. 1737, was instituted for two purposes:

 Second: to alleviate suffering, and to aid such of its members or other worthy recipients as by the vicissitudes of fortune might be deserving of its charity.

 THE ROLE OF THE SOCIETY

 It has been a tradition since the establishment of the Society in 1737 to host a St. Patrick's Day dinner, always on March 17, to celebrate the fellowship and good works of the Society.
-Speakers at the dinner have ranged from U.S. presidents to contemporary playwrights.
+Speakers at the dinner have ranged from U.S. presidents to contemporary authors and playwrights.